 It is a policy of the board to encourage directors to attend each annual meeting of stockholders.
 Such attendance allows for direct interaction between stockholders and board members.
-In 2010, all but one director attended TI's annual meeting of stockholders.
+In 2012, all directors attended TI's annual meeting of stockholders.

 Director independence